Skip to content

 Back to Blog

-high severity January 27, 2026 · scope unconfirmed
+high severity January 27, 2026 · 3 min read Unverified claim — what this is

 JP Research Listed by sinobi Ransomware Group

 On January 27, 2026, JP Research, Inc., a US firm specializing in automotive and consumer product safety research, appeared on the leak site of the sinobi ransomware group.
-The company’s internal files were exfiltrated during a ransomware attack, placing the personal and professional information of its clients, partners, and employees at risk.
+The company’s internal files were allegedly exfiltrated during a ransomware attack, placing the personal and professional information of its clients, partners, and employees at risk.

 Public reporting indicates that JP Research’s internal files were taken in the incident.
 The firm provides statistical analysis, data analytics, mechanical and bioengineering expertise, and litigation support for safety research in the automotive and consumer product sectors.
 It also founded an international consortium focused on advancing global safety standards.
 Available reporting describes the data as internal files without specifying exact volume or the precise number of individuals affected.
 The listing appeared on the sinobi ransomware group’s leak site, which is tracked by ransomware.live.